REJECT WORSHIP FROM MEN

 What a right way to respond to flatterers or praise-singers!

 With their forceful words and decisive actions, Barnabas and Paul were able to restrain the people from worshipping and sacrificing to them as gods.

 What a lesson in humility for God’s servants today!

-Barnabas and Paul vividly demonstrated to us how best to handle such a situation and the foolishness of undiscerning people!
+Barnabas and Paul vividly demonstrated to us the best way to handle such a situation and the foolishness of undiscerning people!

 When Barnabas and Paul found themselves being elevated to the position of the gods and were about to be given sacrifices or worship as gods, they vigorously protested and restrained the people.

-Moreover, Barnabas and Paul pointed the undiscerning people of Lystra to the only true God and turned the people’s attention and affection away from them to their God by their passionate preaching.
+Moreover, Barnabas and Paul pointed and directed the undiscerning people of Lystra to the only true God and so turned the people’s attention and affection away from them to their God by their passionate preaching.

-Unfortunately today, many of God’s servants are basking and relishing in God’s glories and praises offered to them by ignorant and undiscerning people as a result of some miracles, deliverances or healings God has wrought through them.
+Unfortunately today, many of God’s servants, unlike Barnabas and Paul, are basking and relishing in God’s glories and praises offered to them by ignorant and undiscerning people as a result of some miracles, deliverances or healings God has wrought through them.

 How you deal with such people or treat the worship they offer you go a long way to affect your life, ministry and destiny.

 10 So you also, when you have done all that is commanded you, say, ‘We are unworthy servants; we have only done what was our duty.'”
 (RSV).